Our Genealogical Helper for Hell Gate ...

 If you're in a similar situation, we hope that the following information helps.

 Although our information shows that the community of Hell Gate is historic, it would have been located within present day Missoula County.

 The following counties adjoin and form the boundaries of Missoula County: Clearwater (ID), Idaho (ID), Flathead, Granite, Lake, Mineral, Powell, Ravalli & Sanders.

 Below are the counties that are near Hell Gate.
 For each of these counties, we show a sample of those communities that are closest to Hell Gate:

 For an expanded list of the communities that are closest to Hell Gate, see our County-by-County Page for Hell Gate.

 Websites to Help Your Genealogy Research ...

-When we do our genealogical research, we begin with Cyndi's List, FamilySearch, UsGenWeb Project, or Genealogy Trails.
+When we do our genealogical research, we start with Cyndi's List, FamilySearch, UsGenWeb Project, or Genealogy Trails.
 These professional and volunteer websites offer the information directly or else point to where you can find it.
-Their information is open to all and free to view - although it should be mentioned that they might link to other websites which do charge.
+Their information is open to all and free to view - although they might link to other websites which do charge.